durrantlab/EnOpt/demo_files/README.md

 `demo_tree_params.json` is an example json file containing parameters for training the tree models.
 This is an optional input to EnOpt for when hyperparameter optimization is not used.

+`demo_json_input.json` is an example json file containing parameters for running EnOpt.
+This is an alternative to the command line input format to EnOpt, and does not require any other flags.

 # Example outputs:
 `demo_output.csv` is an example output file containing the input compounds as ranked by EnOpt.